 - (6) The use of any County roads during construction shall be in accordance with and in compliance of Federal, State, County and local regulations governing such activities.
 The applicant will prepare a roads agreement that includes a mitigation plan addressing potential impacts to County roads to be used during construction.
 As part of the roads agreement, the applicant at their expense will be required to return any County roads that are impacted by construction to their pre-construction baseline condition. - (7) Road Agreement.
-5 If any County roads will be used during construction of a WEF for the purpose of transporting parts, materials and/or equipment, the applicant owner or operator shall enter into a road agreement with the County, in a form provided by the County.
+If any County roads will be used during construction of a WEF for the purpose of transporting parts, materials and/or equipment, the applicant owner or operator shall enter into a road agreement with the County, in a form provided by the County.
 The roads agreement shall comply with Section 4-900 and shall also include the following: - (a) A map showing which County roads will be used during construction. - (b) A pre-construction baseline survey of County roads to be used during construction to document their pre-construction condition.
 The applicant is responsible for obtaining and paying for the costs of the baseline survey.
-The Board, when considering approval of the road use agreement, may delay the submission of the baseline survey to prior to construction issuance of a construction permit for the wind energy facility.
-If delayed, no construction permit may be issued until the survey is submitted and approved in writing by the Planning and Public Works Departments. - (c) A mitigation plan to address traffic congestion and potential impacts to County roads to be used during construction.
+The Board, when considering approval of the road use agreement, may delay the submission of the baseline survey to prior to construction of a construction permit for the wind energy facility.
+If delayed, no construction permit may be issued until the survey is submitted and approved in writing by the Planning and Public Works Departments.

-4 2.5 times the system height is the largest height requirement after checking several counties in the State.
+5 2.5 times the system height is the largest height requirement after checking several counties in the State.
 This requirement is from Prowers County.